 EnergyNet maintains a record of all submitted information, including the password verified identity of the potential buyer as well as the time the information is submitted.

 Step 2: Verification and Seller Approval

-After the auction has ended and the winning bidder has been determined, the bidder will be required to fax EnergyNet a copy of their operator bond and certificate/license.
+After the auction has ended and the winning buyer has been determined, the buyer will be required to fax EnergyNet a copy of their operator bond and certificate/license.
 EnergyNet will then use their previously provided operator number to verify they are currently in good standing with the appropriate regulatory agency.
 EnergyNet will email the seller the name and address of the buyer along with the supporting documentation showing that they are an operator in good standing, and based on this information, the seller will have the option to approve or disapprove of the transaction before any funds are exchanged or any documents are filed of record.

 EnergyNet can complete this verification and approval process within ten business days following the close of the auction.
 Ultimately, the Seller will know the buyer's identity and operator status before the transaction is consummated, but the vetting process will not be so encumbering as to deter competition during the auction phase of the sales process.

 You will be notified of all upcoming properties for sale through a weekly e-mail newsletter after you register as a buyer.
 You can also create a "Saved Search" from your Buyer's Homepage that will notify you of a property that meets your search criteria (Operations in Oklahoma for example) when the lot is activated (live) on the EnergyNet website.
-Contact your area Business Development representative to keep an eye on specific acquisition opportunities.
+Contact your area business development representative to keep an eye on specific acquisition opportunities.

-To learn more, click here to locate your Business Development Representative.
+To learn more, click here to locate your business development representative.

 Due diligence information is available on our site including: assignments, source documents, decline curves, production history, joint interest billings, lease operating statements, check stubs, division orders, and maps.
 You can also print an indexed data package with a push of a button or order a bound hardcopy or flash drive data package.